rmetcalf9/EllucianEthosPythonClient/docs/QUICKSTART.md

   version=None
 )
 ```
-The version paramater is optional and if you want to retrieve a specific option you can supply a string such as "12.1.0"
+The version paramater is optional and if you want to retrieve a specific version you can supply a string such as "12.1.0"

 If the resource is not found the getResource function will return None.
 Otherwise it will return an Resource Wrapper Object.
 You can print the details of the object you returned as follows: